CS428 Embedded Systems Lab

 The goal of this assignment is to use the infrastructure you have built in previous assignments.

-1. Get a lego kit from the lab
+1. Get a lego kit or additional Arduino components from the lab

 Return the components you have used for the previous assignment.
-For this assignment you will use a complete lego nxt kit.
+For this assignment you will use a complete lego nxt kit or additional components for the Arduino boards.
 Follow the same procedure as for the previous assignments.
-Additional rules:
+Prodecure:

 ii.
-You can write and test the code for your project anywhere with individual sensors.
+Write and test the code for your project anywhere with individual sensors.

 iv.
 You will need to transfer and demo the project in-class, during the last class of the course.

 v.
-You will return the kit after this and before the final exam.
+You will return the kit after this and before the final exam, but keep a functioning version of your code.

 2. Build a project